 Wrike differs from other project management software with the use of Folders, which allows for better organization of team data, tasks, and projects.
 Wrike reviews show that the three-panel interface is convenient for accessing and managing the essential project and task information.
 Still, the interface design is an area that could use a revamp, as it looks slightly outdated.

-As one of the best project management software solutions, Wrike supports various project views, including tables, lists, board views, and Gantt charts.
+As one of the best project management solutions, Wrike supports various project views, including tables, lists, board views, and Gantt charts.
 The Wrike Gantt chart gives users a clear overview of all projects and their overall progress.
 They can easily schedule tasks, while Wrike dependencies keep everything in order with the option to move deadlines.

 The research for our Wrike review pointed to custom workflows as one of the most useful features.
 Business and Enterprise account holders can switch from a default to a custom workflow built to adjust to their team’s needs, and set custom statuses.